AlexanderKa1/IoT-Security/README.md

 2018-10-23
 E-mail: arksun9481@gmail.com

-*Guys, please read the instruction.docx, overview.docx and ipsec.docx
+*Guys, please read the instruction.docx, hardwares.docx and ipsec.docx

 This IoT-Security project implemented a system that constains 3 endpoints and 1 cloud server